foxbao/V2I/modules/HMM/README.md

 ## Foward-Backward
-We make the assumption that

-We want to determine the probability distribution of the state variable at any time k given the whole sequence of observed data.
+In the first problem, We want to determine the probability distribution of the state variable at any time k given the whole sequence of observed data.
 It can be understood mathematically
 $$
 P\left( X_k|Y_{0:T} \right) =\frac{P\left( X_k,Y_{0:T} \right)}{P\left( Y_{0:T} \right)}=\frac{P\left( X_k,Y_{0:k},Y_{k+1:T} \right)}{P\left( Y_{0:T} \right)}
 \\